stctheproducer/docker-containers/traefik/README.md

           - url: http://192.168.0.1:8000
 ```

-On your local machine you would have a configuration something like this:
+On your local machine you would have a configuration something like this (container service):

 ```yml
 http: